Syritx/network-scanner-cmd/README.md

 # network scanner cmd
-scan networks using your command line
+scan your networks using a command line

 ## Windows and Mac
 * to view web ip's, type <code>ping WEBSITE_URL</code>